alex-kolmakov/divelog-autoreport/documentation/llm_project_evaluation.md

 ## LLM project

-Hi! if you are reading this, you are probably evaluating the LLM project.
+Hi! if you are reading this, you are probably evaluating projects for [LLM zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp).

-This page is specifically made to help out with grading this project for [LLM zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp).

 For your convenience, project evaluation criteria are listed below with links to the relevant parts of the project.

 Refer to the [setup instructions](../documentation/setup.md) to get started with the project.
-And for evaluation you can only run the [DAN RAG pipeline](../documentation/setup.md#dan-rag-pipeline).
+And for evaluation you can only run the [DAN RAG pipeline](../documentation/setup.md#dan-rag-pipeline) or experiment with the [Jupyter notebook](../llm_pipeline_experiments.ipynb) that the pipeline is based on.

 If you have any questions or need help, please reach out!